esaezgil/esaezgil.github.io/content/post/unittesting_pitfalls.md

 Testing exceptions:
 -------------------
 One of the key behaviors to test are exception handling.
-As I suggested in this answer, the way to test that exceptions are raised is by patching the call that can raise the exception.
+The way to test that exceptions are raised is by patching the call that can raise the exception.
 This can be achieved through the `side_effect` function.

 The next example shows how to force raising an exception to test that it is properly managed.